How to Name Your Artwork: Find a Title That Sells

 And don’t be pretentious.

 Above all, keep a notebook and jot down ideas as they come along.
-Don’t think you will remember titles, you won’t.
-When you hear or think of one, write it down.
+Don’t think you will remember titles because you won’t.
+When you hear or think of a good title, write it down.

-In this post, I will go over my approach to finding a good title when looking for a good idea.
-I’ll tell you how to name your artwork and find a title that attracts potential buyers
+In this post, I will go over my approach to finding a good title.
+I’ll tell you how to name your artwork and find a title that attracts potential buyers.
+That’s what it’s all about, right?

 YES, YES, YES!
 A good title will sell a piece of art and it should never be a casual afterthought.

-Sometimes the right name will be obvious, but there have been times when I have rushed to publish with a less than perfect title and regretted it afterward.
+Sometimes the right name for your artwork will be obvious, but there have been times when I have rushed to publish with a less-than-perfect title and regretted it afterward.
 Now I hold back until I have thought things through.

 Many years ago I was chatting to an art student about painting and he was aghast when I emphasized the importance of finding a good title.
 His purist approach demanded that a work of art should speak for itself.